-This syndicated, half-hour drama is believed to be the first television series to feature a nurse as the leading character.
-Ella Raines starred as Janet Dean, a private duty nurse who traveled the country filling in at hospitals and doctors’ offices or anywhere else she was needed.
-Her cases often involved more than just dealing with a patient’s physical problems.
-Janet also acted as a psychiatrist and sometimes a detective, attempting to identify any deeper issues that might exist.
-She also occasionally put herself in danger, going above and beyond the call of duty.
+This syndicated, half-hour drama is considered the first TV show with a nurse as the main character.
+Ella Raines starred as a private duty nurse who traveled the country filling in wherever needed.
 The series began airing on stations across the country in March 1954.
 A total of 39 episodes were produced.

 In February 1943, recent college graduate Ella Raines screen tested for a role in Universal’s Corvettes in Action and was signed to a term contract by Howard Hawks and Charles Boyer .
 When the film was released in the fall of 1943 it had been retitled Corvette K-225.
 Several months, and several additional pictures later, Universal would take over the seven-year optional contract from Hawkes and Boyer, placing Raines in its own films and lending her out to other studios [2, 3].
 Between 1943 and 1950 — the length of her original contract — Raines appeared in nearly twenty films before transitioning to television roles.
 In 1950, she guest-starred in episodes of Robert Montgomery Presents, Lights Out and the premiere episode of Pulitzer Prize Playhouse.